FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-switch-application.md

 - **Apps** — This category covers everything that is not a game.
 Web servers, Discord bots, custom applications, and other software all live here.
 If you want to repurpose your server slot for something outside of gaming, check this section out.

 {: .info}
-> Some applications may only be available to premium users.
-If you do not see an option you are looking for, it might require a premium plan.
+> Free plan users can only switch between Minecraft Java and Hytale.
+All other applications require a premium plan.

 ## Tips and Things to Keep in Mind

 - **You can switch as many times as you like.** There is no limit on how often you change your server's application.
 Feel free to experiment.
+The only restriction is that you cannot switch to the application your server is already running.
 - **Switching does not affect your server slot or plan.** Your server keeps the same resources (RAM, disk space, etc.) regardless of which application is running.
 - **Old files can pile up.** Since switching does not delete files, you might end up with leftover data from previous applications cluttering your File Manager.
 It is a good idea to clean up files you no longer need after a switch.
 - **Check your startup configuration after switching.** The new application will have different startup variables and settings.
 Head over to your server's **Startup Configuration** page after switching to make sure everything looks right.